jsphuebner/stm32-sine/README.md

 To fine tune the driving experience and adapt to different flavours of power stages, over 60 parameters can be customized.

 # Motor Control Concept
 The idea is that the dynamics of any 3-phase asynchronous motor are controlled by the amplitude of the sythesized sine wave and its frequency offset to the rotor speed (slip).
-For 3-phase synchronous motors the only relevant quantities are assumed to be the sine wave amplitude (again) and the phase shift between rotor and stator magnetic field.
+For 3-phase synchronous motors a similar control method did not prove practical.
+Therefor a FOC version of the software has been created.
+It shares 95% of the code.

 # Inverter charging
 A unique feature of this software is to re-purpose the drivetrain hardware as a programmable battery charger.
 One of the motor phase windings is being used as a high current capable inductor and one of the phase switches as a buck or boost converter.
 This has practically proven to replace a separate charging unit and further reduce complexity of electric vehicles.